robclark56/bitcoinPay-PHP/README.md

   * e.g.: `.../public_html/bitcoinPay`
   * e.g.: `.../var/www/html/bitcoinPay`
 * Download the [latest release](https://github.com/robclark56/bitcoinPay-PHP/releases), and unzip.
-* Upload all files from the unzipped _resources_ folder to your webserver folder:
+* Upload all files from the unzipped _resources_ folder to your webserver folder. __Note__: Due to JavaScript security, bitcoinPay.php must be hosted at the same domain as bitcoinPay.js
 * Edit files.
   * __wallet_mainnet.php__: Enter your xpub value.
   * __wallet_testnet.php__: Enter your tpub value.